connectrpc/connect-go/README.md

   }
   log.Println(res.Msg)
   log.Println(res.Header().Get("Some-Other-Header"))
-  log.Println(res.Trailer().Get("Some-Trailer"))
 }
 ```

-You can find production-ready examples of [servers][prod-server] and
-[clients][prod-client] in the API documentation.
+Of course, `http.ListenAndServe` and `http.DefaultClient` aren't fit for
+production use!
+See Connect's [deployment docs][docs-deployment] for a guide to
+configuring timeouts, connection pools, observability, and h2c.

 ## Status

-Connect is in _beta_: we use it internally, but expect the Go community to
+This module is a release candidate: we rely on it in production, but expect the
-discover new patterns for working with generics in the coming months.
-We plan
+Go community to discover new patterns for working with generics in the coming
-to tag a release candidate in July 2022 and stable v1 soon after the Go 1.19
+months.
+We plan to tag a further release candidates as necessary and a stable
+v1 soon after the Go 1.19 release.
-release.

 ## Support and versioning

-Connect supports:
+`connect-go` supports:

 * The [two most recent major releases][go-support-policy] of Go, with a minimum
   of Go 1.18.